-Dedendum Circle: It is the circle passes through the bottom of the teeth circle are parallel to pitch circle
+- Dedendum Circle: It is the circle that passes through the bottom of the teeth circle are parallel to the pitch circle

-Working Depth: As we know tooths penetrates into tooth space means It is the addition of Addendum of Driver’s Driven when meshed together.
+- Working Depth: As we know tooths penetrates into tooth space means It is the addition of the Addendum of Driver’s Driven when meshed together.

-Flank: It is the surface of the tooth between pitch circle and bottom.
+- Flank: It is the surface of the tooth between the pitch circle and bottom.

-Face: It is the surface of the tooth between top land & pitch circle .
+- Face: It is the surface of the tooth between the top land & pitch circle.

-Pressure line: The driver exerts a force on the driven and this force will be along a line this is called a line of action.
+- Pressure line: The driver exerts a force on the drive and this force will be along a line this is called a line of action.

-When pressure angle is small there will be better power transmission and Lesser pressure Exerts on the bearing.
+- When the pressure angle is small there will be better power transmission and Lesser pressure Exerts on the bearing.

-The path of contact is changing but the line of action will remain the same.
-It is divided into 2 parts I.e path of approach &other path of recess.
-Path of approach (CP) is the distance between beginning of Engagement to the pitch point & path of the recess (PD) is the distance between pitch point and End of Engagement.
+- The path of contact is changing but the line of action will remain the same.
+It is divided into 2 parts I.e path of approach & another path of recess.
+Path of approach (CP) is the distance between the beginning of Engagement to the pitch point & the path of the recess (PD) is the distance between pitch point and End of Engagement.